Home Improvement and Commercial Contractor Disputes

 Unfortunately, no.

-This can be the most frustrating thing about civil litigation.
+This often causes frustration on the part of property owners.
 Just because you win in court, that does not mean you’ll collect the amount of your judgment.
 As the expression goes, there can be a long walk from the courthouse to the bank.

 On the property owner side, if you get judgment, you can use it to collect against the contractor’s hard assets and stuff, plus any bank accounts.
 Only, many contractors already have judgments against them.
 For example, many are penniless (on paper at least) and carry few assets.
 They only lease their tools and equipment from Lowes or Home Depot, doing business “cash only.”
 Also, if the contract is for home improvement, however, there is one ray of light.
 An unsatisfied judgment against a home improvement contractor can work to suspend his home improvement contractor license.
 This, however, assumes the home improvement contractor is not a total fraud and cares about his license.